CUBoulder-Ashwin/NAutoHUB/README.md

 ### 2. GitHub Webhook

-- Push this repo to GitHub.
+- Push this repo to your GitHub.
 - Go to GitHub → **Settings > Webhooks**
 - Use your Ngrok URL + `/github-webhook/`: